-Christian Brandt, AICP Candidate
+Christian Brandt, AICP

 Christian holds a Master’s in Urban and Environmental Policy and Planning from Tufts University and a B.A in Anthropology from Dartmouth College, where he was a 2011 Truman Scholar for Idaho.
 In addition, Christian is a registered Massachusetts Public Notary and a member of the Planners Network.
-Christian is an AICP Candidate.
+Christian is an AICP certified.

 Areas of expertise: community engagement, participatory planning, organizational collaboration, meeting facilitation, communicating housing and zoning policy, public outreach